limitless-100/hanoi-riscv-primer/README.md

 ## What it does

-An animated, in-place ASCII visualizer for the Tower of Hanoi puzzle, written in C++17 with double-precision arithmetic throughout — consistent with the project's HPC numerical requirements.
+An animated, in-place ASCII visualizer for the Tower of Hanoi puzzle, written in C++17 with double-precision arithmetic throughout.

 ```
      #####      |            |          move   31   A->C